apify/apify-docs/content/docs/webhooks/ad_hoc_webhooks.md

 # Ad-hoc webhooks

-An ad hoc webhook is a one-time webhook created for a certain actor run when starting the run using the Apify [API](https://docs.apify.com/api/v2).
+An ad-hoc webhook is a one-time webhook created for a certain actor run when starting the run using the [Apify API](https://docs.apify.com/api/v2).
 It's triggered at most once when the given run transitions into the desired state.
-Ad hoc webhooks can be defined using a URL parameter `webhooks` added to the API endpoint that starts an actor or actor task:
+Ad-hoc webhooks can be defined using a URL parameter `webhooks` added to the API endpoint that starts an actor or actor task:

 ```text
 https://api.apify.com/v2/acts/[ACTOR_ID]/runs?token=[YOUR_API_TOKEN]&webhooks=[AD_HOC_WEBHOOKS]